Fueling a Natural Gas Vehicle

 CNG Prices

-Generally, CNG purchased at SoCalGas® public stations costs about 30 to 50 percent less per gas gallon equivalent (GGE) than gasoline.
+Generally, CNG purchased at SoCalGas® public stations costless per gas gallon equivalent (GGE) than gasoline.
 The U.S. Government’s Energy Information Administration tracks gasoline and diesel costs * on a weekly basis.
 For your convenience, there are public SoCalGas CNG stations located across the SoCalGas service area.
+See this month's SoCalGas CNG station pump prices.